The Suck Line

 Some directors have other motivations behind their films like glory, experience, or money.
 I don’t know about the first two but the last one provides an easy application of ‘the suck line’.
 If your film makes a profit, then it doesn’t suck.
 While the first two provide press clippings, festival laurels, invitations to parties, or speaking engagements, in my opinion the last provides the best application of ‘the suck line’ along with that long tearful walk all the way to the bank.
 Tissue please.

 So here’s where I need to swallow some crow.
 Even though my opinion would designate The Island as below the suck line, by virtue of my crafted, researched, and peer reviewed (at a local bar) critiquing tool (complete with definitions and parameters of analysis), it then should be noted here that the aforementioned Michael Bay film, (sigh) does not suck.

 I feel dirty.

 You can look it up.
 (Wikipedia) The Island cost $126m to make and earned $162m at the US box office.

 This revelation leads me back to the top of page one.
 In the final analysis, there are only two judges who determine whether a film sucks or it doesn’t, the film’s director and the film’s audience.
 The first starts with a vision and completes the film as best they can.
 And the second judges the film by virtue of their applause, awards, or pocketbook.
-As for the first two motivations, press clippings, and festival wins don’t pay the bills.
+As for the first two motivations, press clippings and festival wins, they don’t pay the bills.
 Simple.